Beyond Frosting » Recipes » Blueberry Bread

 How to Make Blueberry Bread

-Step 1: Prep.
-Preheat the oven to 350°F then prepare the pan.
-I use a 9-inch by 5-inch pan.
-You can either grease and lightly flour, or you can lightly grease and then line it with parchment paper.
-This is my preferred option because I can just lift the bread out of the pan.
+• Prepare the loaf pan.
+While the oven preheats to 350°F, grease the loaf pan and line it with parchment paper.
+This is my preferred option because I can just lift the bread out of the pan after baking!
+Alternatively, grease and lightly flour the pan.

-Step 4: Combine remaining dry ingredients.
-Once combined, whisk, and then add the wet ingredients, stirring until the flour starts to incorporate.
+• Make the batter.
+Mix the dry ingredients in a separate bowl, then add the wet ingredients, stirring until the flour just starts to incorporate.

-Step 7: Make the glaze.
-Combine with the melted butter, powdered sugar, 1 tablespoon of milk, lemon juice, and vanilla extract.
-Stir to combine.
-Add additional milk 1 teaspoon at a time until the desired consistency is reached.
-The glaze will be thick, and it shouldn’t run off the spatula very quickly.
-Spread over cooled bread using a knife.
-If you want the glaze to set, allow it about 1 hour to set.
+• Add the glaze.
+Combine melted butter with powdered sugar, one tablespoon of milk, lemon juice, and vanilla extract.
+Stir to combine, adding additional milk one teaspoon at a time to reach your desired consistency.
+The glaze will be thick, and shouldn’t run off the spatula very quickly.
+Spread the glaze over the cooled blueberry bread and leave it to set before slicing.

 Recipe Tips